cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

         --------------------------------------
 An article by Dominik Schadow about JCrypTool was published under the title "JCrypTool: Kryptisch gesagt..." in the German "Eclipse" magazine.
-This article is available for free as reprint via the direct download link: http://www.trivadis.com/fileadmin/user_upload/PDFs/Trivadis_in_der_Presse/EclipseMagazin_Kryptisch_gesagt_Schadow.pdf
+This article is available as reprint via the direct download link: http://www.trivadis.com/fileadmin/user_upload/PDFs/Trivadis_in_der_Presse/EclipseMagazin_Kryptisch_gesagt_Schadow.pdf

 8.1.11. ep-Elektropraktiker January 2009